Capillary/ecom-api-document/source/includes/_order.md

 Parameter | Type | Description
 -------- | ----- | -----------
 ShipmentId* | int | Unique id of the shipment that you want to update RiderId** | int | Unique id of the rider who delivers the shipment.
-Rider ID has to be preconfigured against the merchant.
+Rider ID has to be preconfigured for the merchant.
 Either RiderId or RiderCode is mandatory
 RiderCode** | string | Unique code of the rider who delivers the shipment.
-Rider Code has to be preconfigured against the merchant.
+Rider Code has to be preconfigured for the merchant.
 Either RiderId or RiderCode is mandatory
-VehicleNumber | string | Vehicle number of the delivery vehicle TripRefNo | string | Unique trip reference number Comments | string | Specify any comments that need to be specified for the shipment OperatorID | string | Unique CP GUID who updates the shipment trip details ShipmentTripAttributes | obj | Provide additional details of the shipment in each obj Name-Value (key-value pairs).
-You can pass your preferred combination of attribute name and value that are applicable for the shipment
+VehicleNumber | string | Vehicle number of the delivery vehicle TripRefNo | string | Unique trip reference number Comments | string | Specify any comments that need to be specified for the shipment OperatorID | string | Unique CP user GUID who updates the shipment trip details ShipmentTripAttributes | obj | Provide additional details of the shipment in each obj Name-Value (key-value) pairs.
+You can pass your preferred combination of attribute name and value as applicable